kyma-project/lifecycle-manager/docs/technical-reference/api/kyma-cr.md

 ### **.spec.modules[].remoteModuleTemplateRef**
 The `remoteModuleTemplateRef` flag allows the users to have their ModuleTemplate fetched from the SKR cluster instead of the control-plane.
 It should be the reference (FQDN, Namespace/Name, or module name label) to the ModuleTemplate.
-If not specified, the ModuleTemplate is fetched from the control-plane.
+If not specified, the ModuleTemplate is fetched from the KCP cluster.

 ### **.status.state**